Great Families Start With NFP

 - Build a strong network of support for me and my baby

 - Make my home a safe place for my baby to live and play

-- Get referrals for healthcare, childcare, job training, and other support services available in my community
+- Assist you with finding community resources such as healthcare, childcare, job training, and other support services available in my community

 - Find ways to continue my education and develop job skills